JvanKatwijk/qt-dab/README.md

 support library myself, see
  * "https://wiki.myriadrf.org/Lime_Suite".

-For using the Adalm Pluto I followed the instructions on
+For installing the support software for the Adalm Pluto I followed the instructions on
  * "https://wiki.analog.com/university/tools/pluto/users"

 Building an executable for Qt-DAB: a few notes